Discounts and rewards

 Teams and games

-When you create or update a referral set on Console β†—, you can opt to turn it into a team.
+When a user creates or updates a referral set, they can opt to turn it into a team.
 Teams can get access to games, which are trading rewards set to target those in a team, if they are set up.

 Teams can have names and avatars to differentiate themselves on leaderboards.